PECOS-packages/PECOS/docs/workflows/guppy-dem-decoding.md

 DEM emits independent per-axis mechanisms; the DEM builder converts between the two so both describe the same Pauli channel.

+There are two ways to place idle sites after two-qubit gates, and they are **alternatives, not steps**.
+Using both double-counts:

+- `general_noise().with_idle_after_2q(d)` -- the noise model applies idle faults
+  at each two-qubit gate's operands as it decorates the stream.
+This is what the run below uses.
+- `TickCircuit.insert_idle_after_two_qubit_gates(d)` -- a circuit pass that
+  inserts real `Idle` gates, which the noise model then treats like any other idle.

 A caveat if you supply a runtime plugin via `with_runtime(...)`.
-Unlike the DEM builder, a noise model cannot remove gates -- it decorates a gate stream.
+Unlike the DEM builder, a noise model cannot remove gates -- it only decorates a gate stream.
 So a runtime that emits its own `Idle` gates gets idle noise applied to those *and* at the after-2q sites, double-counting where the DEM counts once.
-To control the idle convention explicitly, lower the program to a `TickCircuit` yourself and run the passes before simulating:
+Lowering the program yourself lets you strip first, exactly as the DEM builder does:

 <!--continuation-->
 ```python